UPTM-Altaf/SWC3524-Project/README.md

 # SWC3524-Project
 Marketing Campaign Optimization (MCOP)

+Project Overview

-This project applies multiple algorithmic techniques to solve the Marketing Campaign Optimization Problem (MCOP), which is comparable to the Travelling Salesman Problem (TSP).
-The system is designed to determine the most efficient route for visiting several locations while minimizing the overall cost.
+This project focuses on solving the Marketing Campaign Optimization Problem (MCOP) by applying several algorithmic approaches.
+The problem is conceptually similar to the Travelling Salesman Problem (TSP), where the goal is to identify the most cost-efficient path that visits multiple locations and returns to the starting point.

-Algorithms Used
+The system is built to compute an optimal route while minimizing overall travel cost, demonstrating how different algorithms and data structures can be applied in a practical scenario.

+Techniques Implemented

+Algorithm Approach

-Divide and Conquer
+Divide and Conquer strategy

 Data Structures

 Min Heap
 Max Heap
 Splay Tree

-HOW TO RUN
+execution Guide

+To run the program:

-Open the project in any Java IDE such as VS Code, IntelliJ, or Eclipse.
+Open the project using any Java IDE (e.g., VS Code, IntelliJ IDEA, Eclipse).

-Run the following file:
+Locate and execute the file:

 UPTMMarketingOptimization.java

-After execution, the program will display:

-The MCOP route along with the total cost
-A demonstration of the Splay Tree
-Examples of Min Heap and Max Heap operations
-SAMPLE OUTPUT

---- MCOP RESULTS ---
+Example Result
+MCOP ROUTE RESULT
-Divide & Conquer Route: UPTM -> City B -> City D -> City C -> UPTM | Total Cost: 88
+Route: UPTM -> City B -> City D -> City C -> UPTM
+Total Cost: 88

---- SPLAY TREE DEMO ---
+SPLAY TREE TEST
-First search (10): true
-Root after first search: 10
-Second search (10): true
-Root after second search: 10
+Search 10 (1st time): Found
+Current Root: 10
+Search 10 (2nd time): Found
+Current Root: 10

---- MIN HEAP DEMO ---
+MIN HEAP EXAMPLE
-Min Heap: [3, 5, 15, 10]
+Heap Elements: [3, 5, 15, 10]
-Removed: 3
+Removed Element: 3
-After removal: [5, 10, 15]
+Updated Heap: [5, 10, 15]

---- MAX HEAP DEMO ---
+MAX HEAP EXAMPLE
-Max Heap: [15, 3, 10]
+Heap Elements: [15, 3, 10]
-Removed: 15
+Removed Element: 15
-After removal: [10, 3]
+Updated Heap: [10, 3]

-Notes
+Additional Information
-All functionalities are implemented within a single file: UPTMMarketingOptimization.java The program utilizes Java’s PriorityQueue to implement heap structures The Splay Tree is implemented with basic splaying operations for demonstration purposes The route output may vary slightly, but the total cost remains optimal
+All implementations are contained within a single Java file Heap structures are built using Java’s built-in PriorityQueue The Splay Tree includes basic self-adjusting operations for illustration Route sequences may differ slightly, but the total cost remains optimized

+Developed by:
-by: Altaf Adib Haiqal Bin Azli
+Altaf Adib Haiqal Bin Azli